J. I. Packer: Theological views

-Packer held to the soteriological position known as Calvinism.
+An Evangelical, Reformed Anglican, Packer held a soteriological position described as Calvinist.

 Packer had signed the Chicago Statement on Biblical Inerrancy, affirming the conservative evangelical position on biblical inerrancy.

 On gender roles, Packer was a complementarian and served on the advisory board of the Council on Biblical Manhood and Womanhood.
 In 1991 Packer set forth his reasons for this in an influential yet controversial article called "Let's Stop Making Women Presbyters".

 Packer endorsed and supported books that have advocated for theistic evolution, but also expressed caution towards the validity of evolution.

-In recent years, he had supported the ecumenical movement, which drew criticism from other evangelicals.
+Later in life, Packer supported the ecumenical movement, which drew criticism from other evangelicals.
 Specifically, Packer's involvement in the book Evangelicals and Catholics Together: Toward a Common Mission (ECT) was sharply criticised, but he defended ECT by arguing that believers should set aside denominational differences for the sake of winning converts to Christianity.

 Packer took the side of evangelical ecumenism in opposition to Martyn Lloyd-Jones in 1966, then co-authored a work with two Anglo-Catholics in 1970 (Growing into Union) that many evangelicals felt conceded too much biblical ground on critical doctrinal issues.
 The publication of that work led to the formal break between Lloyd-Jones and Packer, bringing an end to the Puritan Conferences.